rzauls/dotfiles/README.md

 - `delta` config needs `delta` <https://github.com/dandavison/delta> installed to work correctly
 - `brightnessctl` for `i3` brightness controls require user access to the video udev group.
 Add it by running `sudo usermod -aG video ${USER}` and rebooting

+## Windows

+Since I use about 1/3 of the configs on windows aswell, and `stow` doesnt exist on windows without WSL, a PS1 script exists where hardcoded paths are coded for specific configurations that I want to symlink.
+To use it, edit the hardcoded paths and run it with PowerShell.

 ## Wezterm config on Windows

+> This section might be outdated since I no longer use WSL on windows, and Im unsure if windows can symlink to a symlink.
+Dont be suprised that something breaks.

 Since `stow` doesnt work on Windows and wezterm config is required to be outside of WSL, I have to symlink from Win to WSL filesystem in powershell like this: